Semi-implicit Hybrid Discrete $\left(\text{H}^T_N\right)$ Approximation of Thermal Radiative Transfer: Hybrid discrete approximation

 where $s_k \in (-1,1)$ for $k=1,2,\ldots,N+1$ are the roots of the degree $(N+1)$ Legendre polynomial.
 Since $\mat{A}$ is just a block diagonal matrix with $\mat{A}^{(j)} \in \reals^{(N+1)\times(N+1)}$ as the blocks for $j=1,2,\ldots,T$ (as shown in \eqref{eq:matA1d}), it follows that the eigenvalues of $\mat{A}$ are of the form:

 The most negative and most positive eigenvalues in \eqref{eqn:evalues} are $\lambda_1$ ($k=1$, $j=1$) and $\lambda_{(N+1)T}$ ($k=N+1$, $j=T$), respectively.
 This follows directly from the assumed ordering of $s_k$, as well as the ordering assumed in the definition of $\mu_j$ (see equation \eqref{eqn:mu_mesh}).
 In fact, these two eigenvalues have the same magnitude, since by definition: $s_1 = -s_{N+1}$ and $\mu_1 = -\mu_T$.
-This gives the desired result: equation \eqref{eqn:spectral_radius}. \end{proof} \begin{prop} $\rho{(\mat{A})} < 1$ for any $T$ and $N$ of H$^T_N$. \end{prop} \begin{proof} A simple calculation, using the fact that $s_{N+1}<1$, shows that
+This gives the desired result: equation \eqref{eqn:spectral_radius}.

+\end{proof} { \begin{remark} The importance of the formulation of the hyperbolic system in numerical simulations can be explained by two factors, stability and well-posedness.
+For example, the stability of the initial value problem for strongly hyperbolic systems is shown in Chapter 5 of \cite{gustaffson} and stiff well-posedness of the Cauchy problem for strongly hyperbolic system has been proved in \cite{lorenz}. \end{remark}} \begin{prop} $\rho{(\mat{A})} < 1$ for any $T$ and $N$ of H$^T_N$. \end{prop} \begin{proof} A simple calculation, using the fact that $s_{N+1}<1$, shows that

 Furthermore, we note that $\rho{(\mat{A})} = 1 - {\mathcal O}(\Delta \mu)$ as $\Delta \mu \rightarrow 0$.